RethikRaj/React/Episode2/assignments/readme.md

 ## Q. What is the difference between `package.json` and `package-lock.json` files?

+## Key Differences Between `package.json` and `package-lock.json`

+### Flexibility vs. Stability
+- **`package.json`**: Allows you to define version ranges for flexibility in dependency updates.
+- **`package-lock.json`**: Ensures exact versions are installed for reproducibility and stability and consistency.

+### Version Conflicts
+- Without **`package-lock.json`**, sub-dependencies might resolve to different versions on different machines or installations, leading to potential bugs or inconsistencies.
+(Different developers or machines might resolve to different versions of a dependency without a package-lock.json.)

+### Future Installs
+- If a new version of a dependency is published, **`package-lock.json`** prevents it from being automatically installed, even if it falls within the allowed range specified in **`package.json`**.

 | Feature          | package.json                               | package-lock.json                                   |
 |------------------|--------------------------------------------|---------------------------------------------------|
 | **Purpose**      | Describes the project and lists dependencies | Locks the exact versions of all dependencies      |